Concordium/concordium-scan/backend-rust/README.md

 Starting the GraphQL API Service above will provide you an interface (defaults to [127.0.0.1:8000](http://127.0.0.1:8000)) to execute GraphQL queries.

-Note: We temporarily added another UI playground at `http://localhost:8000/playground` since above graphiQL interface was done [see](https://github.com/Concordium/concordium-scan/pull/703).
+Note: We temporarily added another UI playground at `http://localhost:8000/playground` since above graphiQL interface is broken at the moment [see](https://github.com/Concordium/concordium-scan/pull/703).

 An example is shown below: